 Did your FSA provider request substantiation for a transaction?
 It's because the merchant that you purchased from was unable to substantiate the expense on their own.
 When this happens, your FSA provider will want documentation to ensure that your expense is eligible.

-Follow the Rule of 5 for Substantiation
+Follow the Rule of 5

 - Patient or dependent name